 BTS Skytrain – Bangkok Mass Transit System

 It’s clean, efficient and easy to navigate, and more importantly, it’s fast!
-Running on two lines throughout the city’s main areas and over the river and beyond.
+BTS transportation runs on two lines throughout the city’s main areas and over the river and beyond.
 When road traffic has come to a standstill you are best getting the Skytrain.
 Plans began for this system back in the early ’80s and it was opened in 1999.

 It’s best to avoid using the BTS during rush hour from around 7.30 – 8.30 am and 5.50 – 6.30 pm as it becomes too crowded.

 MRT – Metropolitan Rapid Transit

 As well as going overground you can avoid the chaotic roads by heading underground.
 The MRT line crosses the BTS at Asok and there’s a short walk between the two stations at BTS Sala Daeng and MRT Silom using the skywalks.
 Between the two you can cover most of the city.